 Your doctor will ask you about your signs and symptoms, conduct a physical exam, and take your medical history.
 He or she may also have you undergo some of the following tests and procedures to help rule out other conditions that resemble Takayasu's arteritis and to confirm the diagnosis.
 Some of these tests may also be used to check on your progress during treatment.

 - Blood tests.
-These tests can be used to look for signs of inflammation, such as a high level of C-reactive protein or a high erythrocyte sedimentation rate — commonly referred to as a sed rate.
+These tests can be used to look for signs of inflammation.
 Your doctor may also check for anemia.

 - Magnetic resonance angiography (MRA).
-This less invasive form of angiography produces detailed images of your blood vessels without the use of catheters or X-rays, although an intravenous contrast medium generally is used.
+This less invasive form of angiography produces detailed images of your blood vessels without the use of catheters or X-rays.
 MRA works by using radio waves in a strong magnetic field to produce data that a computer turns into detailed images of tissue slices.
 During this test, a contrast dye is injected into a vein or artery to help your doctor better see and examine the blood vessels.

 - Computerized tomography (CT) angiography.
 This is another noninvasive form of angiography combining computerized analysis of X-ray images with the use of intravenous contrast dye to allow your doctor to check the structure of your aorta and its nearby branches and to monitor blood flow.

 - Ultrasonography.
-Doppler ultrasound, a more sophisticated version of the common ultrasound, has the ability to produce very high-resolution images of the walls of certain arteries, such as those in the neck (carotid arteries) and those in the shoulder (subclavian arteries).
+Doppler ultrasound, a more sophisticated version of the common ultrasound, has the ability to produce very high-resolution images of the walls of certain arteries, such as those in the neck and those in the shoulder.
 It may be able to detect subtle changes in these arteries before other imaging techniques can.

 - Positron emission tomography (PET).
 This imaging test is often done in combination with computerized tomography or magnetic resonance imaging.
 PET can measure the intensity of inflammation in blood vessels.
-Before the scan, you are given a radioactive drug is injected into a vein or an artery to make it easier for your doctor to see areas of decreased blood flow.
+Before the scan, a radioactive drug is injected into a vein or an artery to make it easier for your doctor to see areas of decreased blood flow.

 On the other hand, if you don't have a lot of signs and symptoms or serious complications, you may not need treatment or you may be able to taper and stop treatment if your doctor recommends it.